TrendingTechnology/saga/readme.md

 ## Literals

-Somra comes with familiar primitive types such as `str`, `int`, `float`, etc. They are initialized to a default value which yields `false` when converted into booleans.
+Sombra comes with familiar primitive types such as `str`, `int`, `float`, etc. They are initialized to a default value which yields `false` when converted into booleans.

 | Type | Default Value | Description | JavaScript equivalent (class) |
 | --- | --- | --- | --- |